www-splitcells-net/net.splitcells.network.community/src/main/md/net/splitcells/network/community/cooperation-and-symbiosis/2023-12-30-make-projekt-advertisable.md

     * [ ] Persist certificates and user keys.
         * [x] Create portable file storage concept.
         * [ ] Implement portable file storage concept.
+        * [ ] Check validity of stored certificates on startup.
     * [x] Log ACME protocol progress for easier debugging.
         * [x] Improve CommonMark log for properties for normal users.
         * [x] Use compressed logging on server, so that one line represents one log message.